orstavik/JoiComponents/book/chapter3_element_lifecycle/setup_immediate.md

     }
     set isSetup(bool){
       if (this[isSet] || bool !== true)
-        throw new Error("SetupMixin: .isSetup property should only be changed by the SetupMixin and to true.");
+        throw new Error("SetupMixin: .isSetup property should only be changed once and only to true.");
       this[isSet] = true;
     }
     connectedCallback(){